JWilliams0204/JarrettHoriseon/README.md

 # JarrettHoriseon
-I fixed the coding for the Horiseon Social Solutions Services.
+I refactorer all of the bad coding, for the Horiseon Social Solutions Services website.